 Where Raisin does add value is in securing some of the best rates whilst providing users with the utmost convenience.
 And whilst they may not have every bank as a partner, they still have some of the big names including Investec, ICICI Bank, QIB, Hoist Savings, Zenith Bank, Aldermore, Charter Savings Bank, Cambridge & Counties Bank and Reliance Bank to name a few.

 If it makes sense for you to split your savings between different accounts in order to provide you with varying levels of access whilst taking advantage of some of the best rates available, then Raisin is a great option.

 The registration process is quick and simple with the whole process taking minutes to complete, unlike many traditional banks.
 This will definitely save you time and the fact that this service comes for free is an undeniable advantage.

 Raisin can also save you time transferring money between accounts should better rates come up elsewhere.
-Obviously this would only be applicable on instant access accounts.
+Obviously, this would only be applicable to instant access accounts.

-With Raisin you can enjoy total confidence in the service they are providing due to their years of previous experience operating in Europe.
-In addition to this, Raisin are able to offer access to some European banks which may not otherwise be available to you.
+With Raisin, you can enjoy total confidence in the service they are providing due to their years of previous experience operating in Europe.
+In addition to this, Raisin is able to offer access to some European banks which may not otherwise be available to you.